Tamara729/hemp-nutrition/2021README.md

 - `RootDryWeight_g`: Weight of sampled dry belowground biomass in grams from each measurement zone (1.83 m^2).
 - `StemDryWeight_g`: Weight of sampled dry stem biomass in grams from each measurement zone (1.83 m^2).
 - `LeavesDryWeight_g`: Weight of sampled dry leave and flower biomass in grams from each measurement zone (1.83 m^2).
 - `SeedDryWeight_g`: Weight of sampled dry floral biomass plus inflorescent leaves in grams from each measurement zone (1.83 m^2).

+`FG_Harvest_Abound_2021.csv`: Harvest data of the 2021 N study on grain and fiber variety Abound.
+- `Variety`: Variety evaluated in the trial.
+- `Treatment`: Treatments evaluated in the trial.
+- `Unit`: Number identification of experimental units.
+- `Rep`: Replications of treatments (4).
+- `TotalFreshWeight_g`: Fresh total biomass in grams from each measurement zone (1.83 m^2).
+- `TotalDryWeight_g`: Weight of total dry biomass in grams from each measurement zone (1.83 m^2).
+- `RootFreshWeight_g`: Fresh belowground biomass in grams from each measurement zone (1.83 m^2).
+- `RootDryWeight_g`: Weight of sampled dry belowground biomass in grams from each measurement zone (1.83 m^2).
+- `StemDryWeight_g`: Weight of sampled dry stem biomass in grams from each measurement zone (1.83 m^2).
+- `LeavesDryWeight_g`: Weight of sampled dry leave and flower biomass in grams from each measurement zone (1.83 m^2).
+- `SeedDryWeight_g`: Weight of sampled dry floral biomass plus inflorescent leaves in grams from each measurement zone (1.83 m^2).
+- Notes: Same data as in `FG_Harvest_2021.csv` but TotalFreshWeight and TotalDryWeight represent total biomass instead of aboveground biomass.

 `FG_NutrientAnalysis_2021.csv`: Foliar nutrient analyses results at mid-season and harvest in the 2021 N study on grain and fiber varieties.
 - `Unit`: Number identification of experimental units.